Kathy Fiscus

-Biography
+Rescue attempt

 On the afternoon of April 8, 1949, Kathy was playing with her nine-year-old sister, Barbara, and cousin, Gus, in a field in San Marino when she fell down the 14 in shaft of an abandoned water well.
 Her father, David, worked for the California Water and Telephone Co., which had drilled the well in 1903.
 He had recently testified before the state legislature for a proposed law that would require the cementing of all old wells.

 Within hours, a major rescue effort was underway with "drills, derricks, bulldozers, and trucks from a dozen towns, three giant cranes, and 50 floodlights from Hollywood studios."
 At one point a rope was lowered to her but she could not maintain her hold on it and fell even further down the well.
 After digging down 100 ft, workers reached Kathy on Sunday (April 10) night.

 It was immediately apparent that Kathy was dead.
 It was impossible to move her because of the position of her legs.
 A rope was lowered from the top of the well and tied around her to gently pull her into a different posture from which Dr. Robert McCullock, one of the Fiscus family physicians, working from the lateral shaft, was able to free her.
 Contractor Bill Yancey brought her to the surface.